SERVICES

 In general, temporary dentures can last anywhere from a few weeks to a few months.
 They are not meant to be a permanent solution and are not as durable as permanent dentures.
 Over time, temporary dentures may become loose or uncomfortable as the gums and bone heal and change shape following tooth extraction.

-It’s important to follow any specific instructions provided by Dr. Logan regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.
+It’s important to follow any specific instructions provided by Dr. Miller regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.
 This can help ensure that they last as long as possible and that your transition to permanent dentures is as smooth and comfortable as possible.

 All-On-4 Dental Implant Warranty